 Grasshoppers and locusts are also known for eating geraniums.
 They are rapid multipliers that feed a lot.
 The damage can be extensive if it’s not caught early on.

-Geraniums, while pretty hardy, are subject to various pest problems.
+When growing geraniums, while these plants are pretty hardy, they’re still subject to various pest problems.
 This can be frustrating as your beautiful blooms can be destroyed in one night.
 You will have to act quickly to prevent severe damage to your geraniums at the first sign of a pest problem.